fullcalendar/fullcalendar-docs/_docs-v4/date-clicking-selecting/dayClick.md

 function( *date*, *jsEvent*, *view*, [ *resourceObj* ] ) { }
 </div>

-`date` holds a [Moment](moment) for the clicked day.
-If an all-day area has been clicked, the moment will be [ambiguously-timed](moment#ambiguously-timed).
+`date` holds a [Date](date-object) for the clicked day.
 If a slot in the agendaWeek or agendaDay views has been clicked, `date` will have the slot's time.

 `jsEvent` holds the native JavaScript event with low-level information such as click coordinates.